(855) 575-6376

 What Is Pleural Effusion?

-Pleural effusion is the gathering of fluid around the lungs, in the lining between the lungs and the chest cavity.
+Pleural effusion is the gathering of fluid around the lungs in the lining between the lungs and the chest cavity.
+The pleural cavity is the space between the lungs and the chest wall where this fluid accumulates.
 The pleura is the thin membrane surrounding your lungs and the inside of the chest cavity.
 Effusion refers to an accumulation of fluid within the body.
 Pleural effusion is typically a symptom of a more serious illness rather than the illness itself.
-It is commonly associated with mesothelioma: cancer that generally stems from exposure to asbestos.
+It is commonly associated with mesothelioma, a cancer that generally stems from exposure to asbestos.
 Living with pleural effusion can be difficult and require treatments to alleviate symptoms.

 Symptoms of Pleural Effusion